GsDevKit/GsDevKit_home/README.md

 1. *Everything on a single workstation*
 2. *Client on a local workstation, Server on a remote host*

 You will need to ensure that your operating system is configured with the required packages before installing.
 Please read the [Installation Overview][2] for installation options and instructions.
+If you are planning to use Seaside, you can install and create a Seaside Stone, use the [Seaside installation instructions][20].
+You can also [install Seaside into an existing GsDevKit installation][21].

 ##FAQs
 1. [If I am already using gsDevKitHome, why should I consider moving to GsDevKit_home?][3]